-Required textbooks: If you wish to purchase previous editions, caveat emptor -not all readings are available in older editions.
+Required textbooks: If you wish to purchase previous editions, caveat emptor-not all readings are available in older editions.
 Many students prefer the McGee and Warms textbook because it contains footnotes.
-HOWEVER, these are not a substitute for the assigned readings.
-If abstracts refer only to footnotes and not to original source material, you will not receive full credit for your work.
+However, these are not a substitute for the assigned readings.
+If abstracts refer only to footnotes and not to the original source material, you will not receive full credit for your work.

-1) Erickson, Paul L and Liam D. Murphy.
+1) Erickson, Paul L, and Liam D. Murphy.
 2017.
 Readings for a History of Anthropological Theory.
 5th edition.
 Toronto: University of Toronto Press.

-This textbook is available to you free-of-charge ONLINE through the UNT Library.
-There are 5 copies available, so no more than 5 students can access the book simultaneously.
-Please do not download book chapters as it prevents others from accessing materials. https://libproxy.library.unt.edu:2160/lib/unt/detail.action?docID=4931392
+This textbook is available to you free of charge ONLINE through the UNT Library.
+Five copies are available, so no more than five students can access the book simultaneously.
+Please do not download book chapters, as it prevents others from accessing materials. https://library.unt.edu:2160/lib/unt/detail.action?docID=4931392

-2) McGee, R. Jon and Richard L. Warms.
+2) McGee, R. Jon, and Richard L. Warms.
 2017.
 A History of Anthropological Theory, 6th edition.
 Lanham: Rowman and Littlefield.

-The assigned McGee and Warms is in its 6th edition, however, the 5th edition of is on 2hr course reserve at the Willis Library.
+The assigned McGee and Warms are in their 6th edition; however, the 5th edition is on 2 hour course reserve at the Willis Library.